Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport access in Lowood is limited, with residents on average located 2256 meters from the nearest stop.
-Service frequency averages 3 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.
+The accessibility of transport in Lowood is rated as limited, with residents typically located 2256 meters away from the nearest transport stop.
+The service frequency averages three trips per day across all routes, which equates to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport